-- a) the installment sale of a practice; - b) the continuation of collection activities after taking office; - c) the retention of life insurance or pension benefits.
+the installment sale of a practice; the continuation of collection activities after taking office; the retention of life insurance or pension benefits.

-These three categories are discussed below.
+The previously issued Opinions in each of these three categories are discussed below.

-Sale of Judge's Interest in Former Law Firm.
+Installment Sale of Judge's Interest in Former Law Firm.
 Several Board opinions addressed issues arising from the installment sale of a judge's interest in a law firm to the former firm or its members.
 These prior opinions have been revised and consolidated, and are explained here.